jlgingrich/shaker/README.md

 ## Overview

 **Shaker** is a command-line password management system built using MySQL and Python.
 It safely stores multiple users' passwords as an encrypted binary token inside a MySQL database through Fernet symmetric encryption.
 The Fernet encryption function is initialized by the *salt* and *pepper* the user enters into the system at the start of a session, both of which can be arbitrarily long and complex to allow for increased security.
-Once initialized with these parameters, the system allows the user to store and query , as well as assign a simple identifier to the current state of the encryption function that will be retrieved when the function is initialized with the same *salt* and *pepper*.
+Once initialized with these parameters, the system allows the user to store and query, as well as assign a simple identifier to the current state of the encryption function that will be retrieved when the function is initialized with the same *salt* and *pepper*, essentially a username.

 ## Installation